HenryPengZou/DeCrisis/README.md

 ## Acknowledgement
 This repo borrows some data and codes from [DebiasPL](https://github.com/frank-xwang/debiased-pseudo-labeling) and [USB](https://github.com/microsoft/Semi-supervised-learning).
 We appreciate their great works. <br>
-Besides, welcome to check out our other work in semi-superivsed learning: [JointMatch](https://github.com/HenryPengZou/JointMatch)!
+Besides, welcome to check out our other work in semi-supervised learning: [JointMatch](https://github.com/HenryPengZou/JointMatch)!